-It was in this context that the Milan of the era—no longer the “Violent Milan” of the previous decade’s crime films but the boozy, good-time Milano da bere—saw the appearance of the Paninari (“sandwichers,” the sandwich being that most American of artifacts, the hamburger), an aspirational youth fashion subculture based around perceived ideas regarding the lifestyle of their counterparts in the United States that expressed itself through an attitude at once rebellious towards the oppressive political and social commitment of previous generations and deeply reactionary.
+It was in this context that the Milan of the era—no longer the “Violent Milan” of the previous decade’s crime films but the tipsy, good-time Milano da bere—saw the appearance of the Paninari (“sandwich eaters,” the ‘sandwich’ in question being that most American of artifacts, the hamburger), an aspirational youth fashion subculture based around perceived ideas regarding the lifestyle of their counterparts in the United States that expressed itself through an attitude at once rebellious towards the oppressive political and social commitment of previous generations and deeply reactionary.
 The Paninari—who earned their nickname from their predilection for meeting in the hamburger or sandwich bars then springing up in Milan in imitation of those in the US—embraced consumerism and devoted their energies to expensive designer clothes, feuds with the members of other, less “clean-cut” subcultures such as rockers, punks, and “the Chinese” (derogatory slang for their left-wing peers), and indulged in machismo-driven power fantasies and hedonism—what they saw as living life to the fullest.

 Although initially the exclusive domain of the pupils of well-to-do private Milanese high schools where the movement first began in 1982, the paninaro fashion spread throughout the country and classes, and though some Paninari were associated with the various Italian neo-fascist movements, this was not true of all.
 Many Paninari simply wished to be galli—flashy cocks-of-the-walk who took no orders from anyone and whose political orientation was disinterest and diffidence, or, at most, reactionary conservatism.
 In the second half of the decade, however, increasing numbers of Paninari were drawn towards far-right politics, underlining the parallels with the football hooligans of the late ’80s UK, who also made ostentatious show of luxury consumerism.

 In some ways similar to the British Mod movement of the previous decades, which had taken inspiration from ideas about fashionable Italian youth style and also counted large numbers of working-class young people among its ranks, the Paninari attempted to dress, consume, and behave in ways meant to emulate the ways of their “preppy” American peers.
-Touchstones of Paninaro culture included the discotheques they loved to frequent; sixteen-year-old paninara (or more accurately, a sfitinzia, Paninaro slang for an attractive girl); Clizia Gurrado’s 1985 autobiography Sposerò Simon Le Bon (“I’m Going To Marry Simon Le Bon,” of which a film was also produced); the TV variety show Drive In, where comic Enzo Braschi played a paninaro and contributed words to the subculture’s slang; an obsession with American-style brands like Timberland boots, Levi’s 501s, and black Ray-Bans; and Garelli scooters or Zundapp 125 motorbikes, which they often drove with their trousers rolled up to display their expensive socks.
+Touchstones of Paninaro culture included the discotheques they loved to frequent; sixteen-year-old paninara (or more accurately, a sfitinzia, Paninaro slang for an attractive girl) Clizia Gurrado’s 1985 autobiography Sposerò Simon Le Bon (“I’m Going To Marry Simon Le Bon,” of which a film was also produced); the TV variety show Drive In, where comic Enzo Braschi played a paninaro and contributed words to the subculture’s slang; an obsession with American-style brands like Timberland boots, Levi’s 501s, and black Ray-Bans; and Garelli scooters or Zundapp 125 motorbikes, which they often drove with their trouser cuffs rolled up to display their expensive socks.

 Paninari preferred American films, especially testosterone-driven blockbusters like Rocky, Rambo, and Top Gun, and foreign music like Duran Duran, Spandau Ballet, and the Pet Shop Boys, who in 1986 briefly brought the name of the subculture to worldwide attention with their song “Paninaro,” the B-side to their single “Suburbia,” which was released as a single in Italy the same year.